dbrownidau/constitution/new_constitution.md

 9.5.
 Treasurer

 9.6.
-Chair of Social Committee

-9.7.
-Chair of Academic Committee

-9.8.
-Chair of Technical Committee

-9.9.
-Chair of Support Committee
+Chairperson of a subcommittee

 Exectuive Committee members have the power to: